-- On behalf of a Client whose assets are held by CAW - On behalf of a Client whose assets are held by a third-party institution on the one hand and on the other hand (i) who has set up a management mandate with CAW or (ii) for which CAW acts only as a financial intermediary.
+- On behalf of a Client whose assets are held by CAW - On behalf of a Client whose assets are held by a third-party institution1 on the one hand and on the other hand (i) who has set up a management mandate with CAW2 or (ii) for which CAW acts only as a financial intermediary.

-3. Best Execution
+3. Best execution approach